Kid Eternity: Publication history

 Prior to issue #25, Hit Comics had a series of rotating cover features, including Hercules, the Red Bee, Stormy Foster and Neon the Unknown.
 However, December 1942 saw the entire line-up of comics at Quality change their features (if not always the cover feature).
 Kid Eternity was brought in from the start as the new cover feature for Hit.
 The character may have been based on the 1941 film Here Comes Mr. Jordan, in which a prizefighter dies too soon in a plane crash and is given a new life by a celestial guide.
 Kid Eternity received a self-titled solo series in spring 1946.
 His antagonists, Her Highness and Silk were given their own strip in Hit Comics #29 through #57.
 By the late 1940s, however, Quality Comics was experiencing the post-war bust that most superhero comics were.
 In November 1949, Kid Eternity's self-titled magazine was discontinued and his lead slot in Hit Comics was given to Jeb Rivers, a riverboat captain.

 In 1991, DC Comics' Vertigo line debuted a three-issue self-titled mini-series, written by Grant Morrison and illustrated by Duncan Fegredo, in which Kid Eternity must free Mr. Keeper from Hell.
+In 1993, a second volume began publication, written by Ann Nocenti and illustrated by Sean Phillips.
+It ran for sixteen issues.